Skip to contents

 get_tumour_type() Tumour type for a given SPN

-get_gender() Sex chromosome complement for a given SPN
+get_gender() Sex chromosome for a given SPN

 get_sample_names("SPN01")